tryggvigy/chrome-devtools-protocol-screenshot/readme.md

 ## Comparison

+You can use whatever image comparison tool you like.
 I like to use ImageMagik.
-The following two comparisons are good.

 ```
 convert '(' img1.png ')' \